bguesman/docsify-test/docs/editor/blocks/quality_settings_block.md

 **C# member variable:** `int m_screenspaceOcclusionSamples` \
 The number of samples to use when computing the occlusion estimate for screenspace layers.

+#### Screenspace Scattering Samples
+**C# member variable:** `int m_screenspaceScatteringSamples` \
+The number of samples to use when computing the scattering for screenspace layers.
+Only affects layers that are physically lit.

 #### Screenspace Fog Depth Skew
 **C# member variable:** `float m_screenspaceFogDepthSkew` \
 Skews precomputed screenspace fog samples to be further from the camera (if less than 1) or closer to the camera (if greater than 1).
 Adjusting this can be useful for environments with very heavy fog, where it can be more important to capture scattering close to the camera.